India to make opening statement during crucial talks with China on June 6

 The talks would be progressive in nature and the idea would be to build mutual trust and also reduce tensions between the two sides.
 A proposal for the withdrawal of artillery guns and talks from the rear areas by both sides would also be put forth.

-Lt.
-General Singh will be accompanied by the chief of the 3rd Infantry Division, a brigade commander, the commanding officers of a local battalion and a translator.
+Lt General Singh will be accompanied by the chief of the 3rd Infantry Division, a brigade commander, the commanding officers of a local battalion and a translator.
 Although it remains unclear as of now, the source cited above said that the talks could also figure the north bank of Pangong Tso and the area to its north till the Galwan Valley, where tensions have been high.